x42/harvid/README.md

 Usage
 -----

-harvid is a stanalone HTTP server, get its build-dependencies, run
+harvid is a stanalone HTTP server, all interaction takes place via HTTP.
+After launching it, simply point a web-browser at http://localhost:1554/

+The OSX bundle and window installer come with a shortcut link to launch the server.
+On Linux or with the OSX package, harvid is usually started from a terminal by simply typing `harvid`&lt;enter&gt;.

+harvid can also be run directly from the source folder without installing it.
+Get its build-dependencies (see below), run

 	make
 	./src/harvid

-and point a web-browser at http://localhost:1554/

-harvid can be launched as system-service (daemonized, chroot, chuid, syslog), and listen on specific interfaces only in case you do not want to expose access to your movie-collection.
-However, is no per request access control.
-See `harvid --help` or read the included man page for details.

 When used from ardour, ardour will automatically start the server when you open a video.
 Ardour searches $PATH or asks your for where it can find harvid.
 The easiest way is to simply run:

 	sudo make install

+harvid can be launched as system-service (daemonized, chroot, chuid, syslog), and listen on specific interfaces only in case you do not want to expose access to your movie-collection.
+However, is no per request access control.

+For available options see `harvid --help` or the included man page which is also available online at http://x42.github.com/harvid/harvid.1.html

 Build-dependencies